ThomazFac/NozzleFlow/README.md

 # Convergent-Divergent Nozzle Flow Analysis and Comparison

 This repository contains Python code for calculating and comparing the results of flow through a convergent-divergent nozzle.
 The calculations are based on quasi-one-dimensional, isentropic, and perfect gas flow equations sourced from the literature.
 Additionally, the repository includes Computational Fluid Dynamics (CFD) simulation results obtained using Ansys Fluent.
+This code is part of a more complete study on flow through a supersonic gas separator.

 ## Background